artefactual/atom-docs/admin-manual/installation/execution-limits.rst

    *  https://www.slideshare.net/accesstomemory/atoms-command-line-tasks-an-introduction

-   New to using the unix command-line?
+   New to using the UNIX command-line?
 If so, this slide deck will help you get started:

    * https://www.slideshare.net/accesstomemory/commandline-101